-Video Player Implementation If multiple <impression> elements are provided, they must be requested at the same moment in time or as close in time as possible.
-In particular for a VAST response containing a <linear> element, compliancy with the IAB Digital Video</linear></impression> Note Measurement Guidelines.
+Video Player Implementation Note If multiple <Impression> elements are provided, they must be requested at the same moment in time or as close in time as possible.
+In particular for a VAST response containing a <Linear> element, compliancy with the IAB Digital Video Measurement Guidelines.
 If any of the requests are delayed significantly, discrepancies may result in the counts of participating ad serving system.

-2.3.4 VAST Wrapper Ads
+2.3.5 VAST Wrapper Ads